kennguyen01/food-manager/_decks/1-active-managerial-control.md

 ```
 1. Ask for inspector's identification
 2. Accompany the inspector and take notes
-3. Make changes according to gaps in your active mangerial control
+3. Make changes according to gaps in your active managerial control
 ```

 22a.
 How to prepare for inspection